 The best way to carry out this kind of funnel is through an offer that is too irresistible to pass up.
 You could give prospective clients a free trial or a time-restricted discount.
 Depending on your industry, you could also try product quizzes or helpful calculators.

 Once you have a great way to generate leads, you need to show your offer to your customers.
 Often, companies will use a blog article or social media post.
-From the blog article, customers can be redirected to a landing page that includes the offer and a registration form.
+From the blog article, customers can be redirected to a landing page (pop-up with an opt-in form) that includes the offer and a registration form.
 After prospective clients have given you their information, you can easily reach out to them with additional offers and discounts.

 8. The Squeeze Page Funnel